nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 You can use the ``CONFIG_DESKTOP_BLE_QOS_STATS_PRINTOUT_ENABLE`` option to enable real-time QoS information printouts through a virtual COM port (serial port emulated over USB).
 This option also enables and configures the COM port (USB CDC ACM).
+For this reason, the :option:`CONFIG_USB` must be enabled.

 The QoS module creates additional thread for processing the QoS algorithm.
 You can define the following options: